Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: DREE

 \subsection{Behavior Replay}

 For constructive solvers, the solution and its quality are fully determined by the construction behaviors.
-Thus, encouraging the solver to produce similar behaviors on the same (buffered) states is an effective and efficient way to preserve performance on previously learned tasks~\cite{SER,DER,LLR-BC}.
+Thus, encouraging the solver to produce similar behaviors on the same (buffered) states is an effective and efficient way to preserve performance on previously learned tasks~\cite{LLR-BC,SER,DER}.
 To achieve this, the behavior replay (BR) introduces an additional loss term, $\mathcal{L}_{\mathrm{BR}}(\theta, e)$, which measures the discrepancy between the buffered behaviors and those produced by the current solver.
 By minimizing $\mathcal{L}_{\mathrm{BR}}(\theta, e)$, DREE mitigates catastrophic forgetting when learning new tasks.
+Specifically, we conduct a problem instance-level behavior consolidation~\cite{LLR-BC} based on our experience definition, and define the behavior replay loss based on a buffered experience $e$ as